imranalmunyeem/Python-Complete-Guide/README.md

                       --> Classes are created by keyword class.
                       --> Attributes are the variables that belong to a class.
                       --> Attributes are always public and can be accessed using the dot (.) operator.
 Eg.: Myclass.Myattribute

+            ---> Python Class Variables vs. Instance Variables:
+                      ---> Python class variables are declared within a class and their values are the same across all instances of a class.
+The value of instance variables can differ across each instance of a class.

+                      ---> Class variables can only be assigned when a class has been defined.
+Instance variables, on the other hand, can be assigned or changed at any time.

+                      ---> Both class variables and instance variables store a value in a program, just like any other Python variable.

             ---> Class Definition Syntax:
                       class ClassName:
                                  # Statement-1